Cr0mb/Face-Detection-Virtual-Camera/README.md

 # Face-Detection-Virtual-Camera

 This project utilizes OpenCV for real-time face detection and streams the processed video through a virtual camera.

 The virtual camera output can be used by any application that supports video input, such as video conferencing or streaming software.

+You can use this to draw a box over your face in OBS studio webcam, or even ZOOM meetings and discord calls.

 ## Requirements